lukekolbe/Active-Learning-in-CreditScoring/README.md

 ## HOW TO USE THE CODE
-All files required are part of the repo, except the datasets, which can be found here: https://bit.ly/3cv08Xb (Google Drive Folder)
+All files required are part of the repo, the datasets can also be found here: https://bit.ly/3cv08Xb (Google Drive Folder)

 The full code of the experiment comprises 4 code files: